 Philippines Special Power of Attorney Apostille and Authentication

-A Philippines Special Power of Attorney is a government-provided form that allows the signer(s) to designate an agent in the Philippines to perform specific acts on their behalf.
-The form can be signed in person at the Philippines Consulate in San Francisco in front of a Philippines notary, or it can be signed in front of a U.S. state-commissioned notary and then apostilled for use in the Philippines.
+A Philippines Special Power of Attorney (SPA) is an attorney- or government-provided letter that allows the signing party to authorize an agent in the Philippines to perform specific acts on their behalf.
+The SPA can be signed in front of a U.S. state-commissioned notary and then apostilled for use in the Philippines, or it can be signed in person at the Philippine Consulate in San Francisco in front of a Philippines-commissioned notary.

 How do I get a Philippines Special Power of Attorney apostilled?